splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-microk8s.md

 6. Run `microk8s enable helm3`

+## Verify your instance

-7. Check if `helm3` was successfully installed with command: `microk8s status --wait-ready`.
+Check if all the add-ons were installed successfully with command: `microk8s status --wait-ready`.
 An example of a correct output is:

 ```commandline